lucifer5094/lucifer5094/README.md

 # 👋 Hi, I'm Ankit Raj!

 👀 About Me:
-- I'm passionate about web development and constantly expanding my skills in this field.
+- I'm passionate about web development & App development and constantly expanding my skills in this field.
 - Currently learning Artificial intelligence and machine learning.

 🌱 My Skills: